orn8/tinfoil/README.md

 <blockquote>
 <h3>Inspiration</h3>

-- [tinfoil-json](https://github.com/carcaschoi/tinfoil-json) - A GitHub repo storing the information of many Tinfoil shops.
+- <a href="https://github.com/carcaschoi/tinfoil-json">tinfoil-json</a> - A GitHub repo storing the information of many Tinfoil shops.
 </blockquote>